the-other-mariana/kiss-plugin-maya/README.md

 # Kiss Chocolate Generator Script

-The following is a Python script made to create a Kiss Chocolate model using a bezier curve programmed to take any number points and generate the corresponding bezier curve, which in this case would be the side curve of the chocolate.
+The following is a Python script that automatically creates a Kiss Chocolate model in Austodesk Maya, using a bezier curve programmed to take any number points and generate the corresponding bezier curve, which in this case would be the side curve of the chocolate.

 ## Specifications